Skip to main content

 We were founded as the Kidderminster and District Archaeological and Historical Society by volunteers excavating the Roman Fort at Larford near Astley, as part of a WEA archaeology course.

-Our inaugural meeting was convened at the old Kidderminster Museum and Art Gallery in Market Street on Thursday 28th March 1957 and reported in the Kidderminster Shuttle of 5th April 1957.
-The meeting was chaired by Dr Graham Webster of Birmingham University who advised that members should study the town's history and various place names, generally trying to find out more about the area in which they lived [and that] information should be published for people to study in days to come.
+Our inaugural meeting was convened at the old Kidderminster Museum and Art Gallery in Market Street on Thursday, 28th March 1957 and reported in the Kidderminster Shuttle of 5th April 1957.
+The meeting was chaired by Dr Graham Webster of Birmingham University, who advised that members should study the town’s history and various place names, generally trying to find out more about the area in which they live [and that] information should be published for people to study in days to come.

 Our Archaeological Activities